STORYTELLER, WRITER, MUSEUM FANATIC

 The longer version…

-Téa is an established Australian author of historical fiction.
+Téa is an award winning, bestselling author of Australian historical fiction.
 In a past life she was a teacher, a journalist and a farmer.
 These days she haunts museums and indulges her passion for storytelling.

 She always knew one day she would write a novel.
 It all began with a rather risqué story in the back of an exercise book at boarding school featuring the long-suffering gardener- not the ideal romantic hero but it was before she knew any better.